Breitholtz/amhelpers/README.md

 $ pip install amhelpers
 ```

-## Usage

-- TODO

-## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.

 ## License

 `amhelpers` was created by Anton Matsson.
 It is licensed under the terms of the MIT license.